 I am currently employed at LUMS as a Research Associate in the Two Cultures Initiative, which is an academic forum for dialogue between sciences, engineering-s, and humanities with the goal of collaborative inquiry into the university's core concerns related to science and engineering education in the Muslim world.

-My research interests lie somewhere on the cross-sections of religious thought, especially as it is expounded in Allama Muhammad Iqbal's (may Allah's Mercy be upon him) Reconstruction of Religious Thought in Islam and articulated in classical Arabic, the intellectual foundations of modern mathematics and computer science, and a unique, and a severely under-explored school of early 20th century philosophy called pragmaticism by Charles Peirce.
+My research interests lie somewhere on the cross-sections of the religious thought of Allama Muhammad Iqbal, classical Arabic, the intellectual foundations of modern mathematics and computer science, and a unique, and a severely under-explored school of early 20th century philosophy called pragmaticism by Charles Peirce.

 Al-Asmaa Institute owes her inception to these research interests.
 I believe I am uniquely equipped to offer fresh, intersectional, and hopefully fruitful perspectives on the Beautiful Names in shaa Allah.
 In this endeavor, if I prove to be of benefit, then that is due to Allah, then my parents (may Allah have Mercy on them as they took care of me in my childhood), and then finally, my teacher and mentor, Dr. Basit Bilal Koshul (may Allah preserve him).
 However, if I falter, then that is due to my shortcomings, for which may Allah forgive me in advance and compensate for them.